 Ideal Manchester Vermont Lodging in the Mountains

 We stayed in two adjoining rooms on the outskirts of the sprawling property.
 Each spacious room had two double beds, a private bathroom, a south-facing patio (yay, morning sunshine!) and a large picture window with stunning views of the Green Mountains Vermont.
 These accommodations were simple and private.
-They were ideal for our blended family of six.

 We briefly explored our surroundings and discovered cosmos blooming among other wildflowers in this natural setting among the mountains.
 The grounds were so peaceful and restorative!